• Skip to primary navigation

 Instructions

-1. Place tofu in blender or food processor and blend until smooth.
+• Place the tofu into blender or food processor and blend until smooth.

-2. Add remaining ingredients and blend until completely mixed.
+• Add the remaining ingredients and blend until completely mixed.

 Sharing is caring!